First look

 Adding a record

-Click New Record and a blank screen shows.
-Type the botanical name and common name of the species that you are adding and categorize its uses by selecting an option in the appropriate boxes (fields) as shown below.
+New records (plants) are added via the Edit Plant Records view.
+Click New Record, and a blank screen will appear.
+Type the botanical and common names of the species you are adding and categorise its uses by selecting an option in the appropriate boxes (fields), as shown below.

 Eucalyptus caesia